uid/caesar-web/usage.markdown

 ### Load code

-This will involve the preprocessor, which is found in /home/caesar/caesar-preprocessor on the caesar production VM (caesar.csail.mit.edu) and the caesar development VM (caesar-dev.csail.mit.edu).
+This will involve the preprocessor, which you'll need to check out from GitHub (https://github.com/uid/caesar-preprocessor) and compile with Eclipse.

 Check to see that you are loading to the right database (Production vs Developer).